pdfernhout/Twirlip7/README.md

 The journal is stored in local storage by default (or memory if desired).
 The journal of snippets can be exported or imported as JSON.
+You can also copy and paste individual items between Twirlip7 applications.

 However, all that may change as the experiment progresses in new directions.
 For example, as one possibililty, these snippets and content they generate might someday be distributed through the decentralized Matrix.org.